 This is when the buyer clearly defines the issue and is ready to research possible solutions.

-Tip for helping a prospect through the Consideration Stage:
+Tip for helping your client through the consideration stage.

 Now is an okay time to start talking about specific solutions you provide.
 But this should still be a soft sell.
 Meet each of their pains and gains with your product or services solutions and be helpful in comparing your solutions to all other potential solutions on the market and position your unique selling points or value proposition.